sandipb/vagrant-setups/podman/README.md

 ## Differences from docker

-While you can use `podman` as a drop-in replacement for `docker` this way, the only thing you need to watch out for is that published ports will only be exposed on the VM IP address.
+While you can use `podman` as a drop-in replacement for `docker` this way, the only thing you need to watch out for is that, using the config in *this* Vagrantfile, published ports will only be exposed on the VM IP address.

 So if your vagrant vm IP address is `192.168.10.10` and your are running `nginx` like this: